How to Filter Integers in Google Sheets

 This will filter only whole numbers in the list.

-FILTER Function vs. FILTER Menu for Filtering Whole Numbers in Google Sheets
+FILTER Function vs. FILTER Menu for Filtering Integers in Google Sheets

-Here are the two main points that you should consider when choosing one of the above for filtering whole numbers:
+Here are two main points to consider when choosing between the two methods for filtering whole numbers:

-• The Create a filter menu creates the filter in the source list.
+• The Create a filter menu modifies the source list directly.

-• When you add more values to the filtered range, you need to refresh the filter by clicking the Doner icon in the first cell of the range and clicking OK.
+• When you add more values to the filtered range, you need to refresh the filter by clicking the filter icon in the first cell of the range and then clicking OK.

-• The FILTER function filters the integers to a new range.
+• The FILTER function filters integers into a new range.

-• When you add more values, the formula will automatically cover them if the range is open, for example, B2:B (not B2:B16 ) in our example.
+• When you add more values, the formula will automatically include them if the range is open (e.g., B2:B instead of B2:B16).

-I hope this will help you choose the one that you want to use to filter whole numbers in Google Sheets.
+I hope this helps you choose the method you want to use for filtering whole numbers in Google Sheets.

-To highlight integers in the range B2:B, we can use the following custom formula rule in Conditional formatting in Google Sheets.
+To highlight integers in the range B2:B, you can use the following custom formula rule in Conditional Formatting in Google Sheets:

 Here is how to apply it: